top of page

 Tawassul that is innovation and forbidden is the attempt to draw close to Allah by means of things that he did not make a means and that he does not like and that do not please Him, and are even Haram.

 One common example of forbidden tawassul is trying to draw close to Allah by calling on those who have left the worldly life for help by way of invocation at their graves or remotely.
-They attribute ability to them that belongs to Allah alone like Allahs attribute of all hearing by calling those souls they assume that they can hear from wherever they are and attribute to them ability to affect the world after they have left it, never can anyone do an atoms weight of action except if Allah permitted.
+They attribute ability to them that belongs to Allah alone like Allahs attribute of all hearing by calling those souls they assume that they can hear from wherever they are and attribute to them ability to affect the world after they have left it and this is shirk, and never can anyone do an atoms weight of action except if Allah permitted.

-This is a henious innovation which goes against Tawhid and leads to the hellfire if a person dies in this state having not repented from it.
+This is a henious innovation which goes against Tawheed and leads to the hellfire if a person dies in this state having not repented from it.

-Calling on those who cannot hear you nor benefit you, whose worldly deeds have come to and end is futility.
+Calling on those who cannot hear you nor benefit you, whose worldly deeds have come to and end by giving them attributes of Allah is futility.

-Calling them and attempting to make them a means for worldly needs or protection that only Allah can bestow is Major Shirk whether one believes Allah is the sole agent or not.
+Calling on them and attempting to make them a means for worldly needs or protection that only Allah can bestow is Major Shirk.

 Seeking the intercession of the prophet PBUH and martyrs as a means of nearness to Allah: